Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 transmission fluid change cost

 Transmission fluid lubricates and cools your automatic transmission.
-It’s an entirely separate thing from the gearbox oil used in standard manuals.
+It’s a completely separate thing from the gearbox oil used in traditional manuals.

 Automatic transmission fluid – which I’ll occasionally refer to as ATF – is also used in the torque converter.
 It’s a complicated system composed of an impeller, a propeller, and a stator.
 This allows you to stop without stalling the engine.

-Traditional transmission fluid was, unsurprisingly, refined from crude oil.
-These days, they’re much more likely to be synthetic.
+Traditional transmission fluid was, unsurprisingly, derived from crude oil.
+These days, they’re much more likely to be artificial.

 As might be becoming clear, transmission fluid is vital.
 Overfilling it could lead to severe problems.